Dengzhongyang399/BcarCS/README.md

    ### Get statement-level structure of code
    You can get statement-level structure of code by the source codes in `getStaTree`.

-   ### Trained model of BcarCS
+   ### Trained model of FcarCS
-   You can find the trained model of BcarCS in our datasets published later.
+   You can find the trained model of FcarCS in our datasets published later.

    ### Configuration